microsoft/semantic-kernel/docs/decisions/0045-updated-vector-store-design.md

     3. The Redis connector prepends the collection name on to the front of keys before storing records and also registers the collection name as a prefix for records to be indexed by the index.

 ### Non-functional requirements for new connectors
-1. Ensure all connectors are throwing the same exceptions conssitently with data about the request made provided in a consistent manner.
+1. Ensure all connectors are throwing the same exceptions consistently with data about the request made provided in a consistent manner.
 2. Add consistent telemetry for all connectors.
 3. As far as possible integration tests should be runnable on build server.